Congressman: Remove Confederate traces from West Point

 The letter did not provide examples, but West Point has a cadet barracks and a gate named for Lee, the Confederate general who is one of the academy’s most famous graduates.
 Lee also served as West Point’s superintendent.

-Maloney has made the request before, but the issue has become more prominent since George Floyd’s death spurred an intense reexamination of statues of historical figures, as well as streets and buildings named for them.
+Maloney had sought the barracks name change before, but the issue has become more prominent since George Floyd’s death spurred an intense reexamination of statues of historical figures, as well as streets and buildings named for them.
 Two Congress members in New York City this month requested that Stonewall Jackson Drive and General Lee Avenue at an Army installation in Brooklyn be renamed.

 Similar calls have been made to rename U.S. military bases that bear the names of Confederate officers, an effort that President Donald Trump opposes but has some support among Republicans in Congress.

-Emails seeking comment were sent Friday to the Army, the Department of Defense and West Point.
+A Department of Defense spokesperson had no comment Friday and said they would respond directly to Maloney.
+Emails seeking comment were also sent to the Army and West Point.